pivotal/docs-tap/getting-started.md

-## Section 1: Developing Your First Application on Tanzu Application Platform
+## Section 1: Develop your first application on Tanzu Application Platform

-In this section, you will deploy a simple web application to the platform, enable debugging and see your code updates added to the running application as you save them.
+In this section, you deploy a simple web application to the platform, enable debugging, and see your code updates added to the running application as you save them.

 ### A note about Application Accelerators